 - Assigning access to files in the FileMaker WebDirect Settings dialog box changes the extended privilege settings in the associated user's privilege set.
 You can review and modify the Extended Privileges settings directly in the Manage Security dialog box.
-For more information on setting or modifying access privileges, see FileMaker Pro Help. - The list of open files and file access options in the FileMaker WebDirect Settings dialog box are dimmed if you don't have Full Access privileges or don't have privileges to manage the extended privileges for a file.
+For more information on setting or modifying access privileges, see FileMaker Pro Help. - The list of open files and file access options in the FileMaker WebDirect Settings dialog box are dimmed if you don't have Full Access privileges or the privileges to manage the extended privileges for a file. - Web users can open solutions without specifying a password if the Guest account is set up for web access or an account name and password are specified in the File Options dialog box in FileMaker Pro. - If a solution developer creates a script that includes the Re-Login script step, web users can change their login accounts without leaving the solution (for example, to switch from the Guest account to an account with more privileges).